 Module Number Module Name Responsible Lecturer CMS-CMA-ELG Computational Mathematics Basics Prof. Dr. Axel Voigt axel.voigt@tu-dresden.de Qualification Objectives The students master the basic competences for the application of computer-aided modelling and simulation in mathematics.
 They have indepth knowledge of the application domain and are able to intuitively present simulation results.
 They have in-depth knowledge of the application domain and are able to intuitively present simulation results.
 Contents The module includes an introduction to the mathematical field computational mathematics.
 Teaching and Learning Methods The module includes lectures, exercises, seminars, tutorials, internships and project work in the amount of 8 SWS and self-study.
 The courses are to be selected from the CMS-CMA-ELG catalogue to the specified extent; this will be announced as usual at the Faculty of Computer Science, at the beginning of each semester, in writing, including the language of the course, the necessary examinations and the weighting of the grades.
 Prerequisites for Participation Knowledge at the Bachelor level is required in sequential computer programming, algorithms and data structures, analysis of functions of one and more variables, linear algebra (vector and matrix calculation) as well as probability calculus and statistics.
 With the following literature, students can prepare for the module: Harel: Algorithmics - The Spirit of Computing, Addison-Wesley, 2004 Schildt: C ++ from the ground up, McGraw-Hill, 2003 Abelson, Hal; Sussman, Gerald Jay: Structure and Interpretation of Computer Programs.
 MIT Press, 1985; Cormen, Leiserson, Rivest & Stein: Introduction to Algorithms, 2nd Edition, MIT Press 2001; Lax, Terrell: Multivariable Calculus with Applications (Undergraduate Texts in Mathematics), Springer, 2018 Hefferon, Jim: Linear Algebra, http://joshua.smcvt.edu/linearalgebra/, 2008.
-Usability The module is a compulsory mocomputational mathematics in the Modelling and simulation.
+Usability The module is a compulsory module for students of the track computational mathematics in the master's Program computational Modelling and simulation.
 Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
 The module examination consists of the examinations specified in the CMS-CMA-ELG catalogue.
-Credit Points and Grades The module allows one to earn 10 results from the average of the performances, weighted according to ne grades of the examinations Frequency of the Module The module is offered every acad semester. emic year, starting in the winter
+Credit Points and Grades The module allows one to earn 10 credit points.
+The module grade results from the average of the grades of the examinations performances, weighted according to the catalogue CMS-CMA-ELG.
+Frequency of the Module The module is offered every acad semester. lemic year, starting in the winter